ILIAS-eLearning/ILIAS/Modules/StudyProgramme/ROADMAP.md

 in terms of points or relevance.
 This is not a static flag but a result of querying progresses.

 # ilObjStudyProgrammeTreeGUI
-# we'll remove this feature
+* we'll remove this feature

+# ilStudyProgrammeTypeDBRepository
+* The method `getStudyProgrammeIdsByTypeId` is unnecessarily slow, we could only load ids instead of getting them from complete settings objects.
+:q
+:q